-These are two examples which have received media coverage, although several years apart, the time between them is no reflection of how frequently a legionella risk in hotels may occur.
+These are two examples that have received media coverage, although several years apart, the time between them is no reflection of how frequently a legionella risk in hotels may occur.
 As an insight into the cases of Legionnaires’ disease, Public Health England publishes a monthly report on the number of reported cases and confirmed cases of Legionnaires’ disease in England & Wales, the report for December 2018 details there were 812 reported cases of which 532 were confirmed cases.

 On a personal note, travelling the UK supporting clients I tend to stay in a lot of hotels.
-On one occasion, having checked in my hotel for the week, I started to run a bath for a long hot soak.
+On one occasion, having checked into my hotel for the week, I started to run a bath for a long hot soak.
 On return to the bath a few minutes later I was greeted with brown jelly string pouring out of the taps!
 Yes, biofilm, the perfect environment for legionella to develop!
 Reporting this to reception I was informed work had been completed on the hotel water system that day and this was the result of the work.
 I really don’t think the staff on reception had a clue about what I was reporting or the implications of this either!
 I was moved to another room in another part of the hotel on a different supply of water.

-Hotels [and hospitality accommodation] can come in many shapes, sizes, complexity and differing ages!
-Despite these considerations there are several commonalities:
+Hotels [and hospitality accommodation] can come in many shapes, sizes, complexity, and differing ages!
+Despite these considerations, there are several commonalities:

 Let’s explore what these dangers in hotels can look like…